How To Choose A Good Durian

 A flat sound would mean that there is little to no hollow space.
 And therefore, not a good durian.

 This is a skill that requires honing to learn what to listen for.
 Practice makes perfect.

 And by the way, when we see sellers skilfully spin a durian with one palm and hitting it up down left right center, it’s not a cute display of showmanship.
-They are doing this sound check on the different chambers to find out what’s going on inside.
+They are doing this partly as a sound check on the different chambers to find out what’s going on inside.

 7) Press the flesh

 Some prefer to buy a durian whole and have the fun of opening it themselves at home.
 Some would prefer to leave the heavy lifting to the sellers.

 Sometimes, sellers open the selected durians for customers to inspect before the transaction is finalized.